Effective Randomness for Continuous Measures: Randomness for Continuous Measures

 \begin{cor} For given $n$, if $X$ and $Y$ are well-founded $n$-pseudocopies and $\varphi^{(n)}_{\Op{comp}}(X,Y)$, then the isomorphism from the structure coded by $X$ to the structure coded by $Y$ is arithmetic in $(X,Y)$.
 Furthermore, the formula which defines this isomorphism depends only on $n$. \end{cor}

 \begin{proof} Under the given hypothesis, there exists an $\alpha$ such that both $X$ and $Y$ are isomorphic to $J_\alpha$.

-Since $\varphi^{(n)}_{\Op{comp}}(X,Y)$ holds, we can arithmetically in the pair $(X,Y)$ match the power sets of $\omega$ up to $n$.
-By the proof of the GCH, there is a bijection in $J_\alpha$ between the greatest cardinal in $J_\alpha$ and the power set of $\omega_{n-1}$.
-This yields a bijection between the greatest cardinals in $X$ and $Y$, which is also arithmetically definable in $(X,Y)$.
+Since $\varphi^{(n)}_{\Op{comp}}(X,Y)$ holds, we can arithmetically in the pair $(X,Y)$ match the power sets of $\omega$ up to $n$, as follows.
+First, observe that by Lemma~\ref{pro:recover-nat-num}, there is an order-isomorphism between the natural numbers in $X$ and in $Y$.
+By the proof of the GCH, there are bijections in $J_\alpha$ between the $k$-th uncountable cardinal in $J_\alpha$ and the power sets of its predecessor cardinal in $J_\alpha$.
+We can use these bijections to inductively find order isomorphisms between the cardinals in $X$ and the cardinals in $Y$.
+Finally, this yields an order isomorphims between the greatest cardinals in $X$ and $Y$, which is arithmetically definable in $(X,Y)$.

 Next we show how to define a mapping between ordinals of these structures.
 Let $\gamma$ be an ordinal in $X$.
 Since $\omega_n$ is the biggest cardinal in $X$, there exists a mapping from $\omega_n$ onto $\gamma$ in $X$.
 Let $f_X$ be the $<_J$-least such mapping.
 The function $f_X$ induces a relation on $\omega_n$ in $X$.
 Since $<_J$ is uniformly $\Sigma_1(J_\alpha)$, arithmetically in $(X,Y)$ we can find the $<_J$-least function $f_Y$ in $Y$ which induces the same relation on $\omega_n$.
 The image of $\omega_n$ under $f_Y$ represents the ordinal $\gamma$ in $Y$.
 The result of this process is the desired mapping.